 Several weeks ago, when we picked up packets for the Municipal Election, we noted petition packets for Mayor had been picked up by Steve Chirico and Rocky Caylor.
 Packets for City Council had been picked up by Bruce Hanson, Bradford Miller and Rocky Caylor.

 Today, we checked again.
-While the list of packet pickups for Mayor has remained the same, the list of individuals who picked up packets for City Council has grown to include Paul Hinterlong, Kay McElroy and David Wentz.
+While the list of packet pickups for Mayor has remained the same, the list of individuals who picked up packets for City Council has grown to include Paul Hinterlong, Kay McElroy (for Joe McElroy) and David Wentz.

 Posted, Aug.
-6, 2018 / Today Bruce Hanson threw his hat into the ring to seek election to Naperville’s City Council and to serve one of four City Council seats up for election on April 2, 2019.
+6, 2018 / Today Bruce Hanson was first to throw his hat into the ring to seek election to Naperville’s City Council and to serve one of four City Council seats up for election on April 2, 2019.

 “I am proud to announce my candidacy for Naperville City Council,” said Hanson in a news release.
 “I have volunteered on Naperville City Commissions since 2003.
 I know Naperville’s strength and vibrancy come from committed City leaders who understand and balance the needs of both our residents and the business community.
 I am a local business owner, 18-year resident, and father of freshman twins at Naperville North High School.
 I have a strong sense of what it takes to lead in this capacity and I look forward to serving on City Council.”